Trombones

 Bass Trombonist-SVK Band, Houston Freelancer

-Bass - BI 7YLW - Dependent Tru-bore with Nickel Tuning Slide - B62/78 with Brass 2.5 Leadpipe
+Bass - BII 7YLW / Dependent Tru-bore / Nickel Tuning Slide / B62/78

 "The quality and craftsmanship of my horn is unparalleled.
 I have searched for a setup that is versatile in all genres and this horn fits the bill.
 Every note in every register is responsive and vibrant at any dynamic level.
 This horn is a real treat to play!!"